chocolateboy/string_splitter/README.md

 ss.rsplit("foo:bar:baz", ":") { |i| i == 1 } # => ["foo:bar", "baz"]
 ```

-As a shortcut, the common case of splitting at one or more indices can be specified via an option:
+As a shortcut, the common case of splitting on separators at one or more indices can be specified
+via an option:

 ```ruby
 ss.split('foo:bar:baz:quux', ':', at: [1, 3]) # => ["foo", "bar:baz", "quux"]